ThdLee/Word2Vec/README.md

 ## Result

 50,000 labeled instances were be learned to generate word vectors and paragraph vectors.
-Then we use Word2Vec for sentiment analysis by attempting to classify the Cornell IMDB movie review corpus.
+Then we use Word2Vec for sentiment analysis by attempting to classify the dataset.

 |  Model  | Accuracy |
 | :-----: | :------: |